ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 ## Resource Breakdown
 {: #resources-breakdown}

 {{site.data.keyword.messages-for-rabbitmq}} deployments have three data members in a cluster, and resources are allocated to all three members equally.
-For example, the minimum storage of an RabbitMQ deployment is 3072 MB, which equates to an initial size of 1024 MB per member.
-The minimum RAM for an RabbitMQ deployment is 3072 MB, which equates to an initial allocation of 1024 MB per member.
+For example, the minimum storage of a RabbitMQ deployment is 3072 MB, which equates to an initial size of 1024 MB per member.
+The minimum RAM for a RabbitMQ deployment is 3072 MB, which equates to an initial allocation of 1024 MB per member.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}